 You can flag them on the pin if you want.
 If it’s a major breach, meaning you see countless stolen pins from one blogger, it’s a good indication that their site has been scrapped.

-You would be a good blogger citizen to let that blogger know, but for single pins I wouldn’t bother, just flag and move on.
+You would be a good blogger citizen to let that blogger know, but for a single pin, I wouldn’t bother, just flag and move on.

 More Tips On Using Pinterest: